 This is for a week of high mileage and hard training to prepare for your season.
 Often you see professional athletes go to camp to get ready for the season; this camp provides amateur and professional athletes an opportunity to "live the life of a professional" for one week of fully catered and coached training.
 From the time you land in Tucson to the time you leave, everything you need to train at your best is provided.
 Your only job will be to eat, sleep, learn and push yourself to new levels.
 You will come together with like-minded, similar-ability athletes that you might not get to train with at home.
 At this camp, you have the chance to push each other and get big miles.
 Every session is coached.
 We have talks and provide many opportunities to learn new things to become a better athlete.
 Everything is provided, so you can maximize training.
 This is a camp where athletes often step up to a new level, not only from pushing new boundaries, but also being around a new level of training you would not normally be exposed to.
 I experienced this when I first raced professionally and attended a big volume camp.
 I went on from that camp to win my first Ironman.
 These camps can shape your perspective on what it takes to be good.

 SOME OF MARILYN'S HISTORY WITH CAMPS SINCE 2000:

-- EC Tucson Camp 11 years in a row- Coach and Head Coach
+EC Tucson Camp 11 years in a row- Lead Coach / Head Coach